A property should be safe and healthy for occupiers, so responsibility should be taken to make sure that:

 Carbon monoxide is a colourless, odourless gas which is difficult to detect.
 It is formed when domestic fuels such as gas, coal or wood are burned and can cause serious brain injuries or even death.

 To lessen the chances of CO poisoning, you should make sure that all fuel burning appliances are installed and regularly maintained by a suitably qualified engineer.

 You should also make sure that rooms are well ventilated when an appliance is used and fit a suitable CO alarm.

-There are a number of measures you should take to prevent a fire in your home.
-These include:
+You should take measures to prevent a fire in your home:

 - fit a smoke alarm and check the batteries regularly

 - take care when cooking with hot oil

 - close inside doors at night

 - switch off electrical appliances when not in use

 - Northern Ireland Fire & Rescue Service (NIFRS) provide a free Home Fire Safety Check